cgihlstorf/AIAgents/Topic5RAG/README.md

 The closest the model gets to a hallucination is in its answer to the third query about synthetic oils.
 The model's response attempts to operate under the premise that the manual did recommend synthetic oils, even citing specific sections of the manual in its answer, though these quotes only generally refer to oil use in the Model T. The model attempts to draw a connection between these quotes and the supposed premise that synthetic oil is recommended, but the connection is very forced and it is obvious that the model is trying its best to find evidence for why the prompt's premise could be true.

 4. Does retrieved context help or hurt?
 (Does irrelevant context encourage hallucination?)

-   TODO
+The retrieved context doesn't hurt for the first two queries, as the model recognizes that it cannot answer the question in both cases.
+For the third query, oil is mentioned generally in several of the chunks, which might be what the model uses to attempt an answer that supported the presupposed claim that synthetic oil is recommended.
+In the end, however, the model still admitted that it would need more information from the context to "confirm" its answer, suggesting that it realized in the end that the context did not provide any concrete evidence for the query's claim.

-5. Experiment: Modify your prompt template to add "If the context doesn't contain the answer, say 'I cannot answer this from the available documents.'"
+6. Experiment: Modify your prompt template to add "If the context doesn't contain the answer, say 'I cannot answer this from the available documents.'"
 Does this help?
    TODO